uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-netflix-client-side-load-balancer/pws-lab.md

 3) After the a few moments, check the `service-registry` [dashboard](http://localhost:8761).
 Confirm the `greeting-ribbon` app is registered.

 4) [Browse](http://localhost:8080/) to the `greeting-ribbon` application.
 Confirm you are seeing fortunes.
 Refresh as desired.
 Also review the terminal output for the `greeting-ribbon` app.
+See the `uri` and `serviceId` being logged.

-### Setup `greeting-ribbon-rest`
+### Set up `greeting-ribbon-rest`

 1) Review the the following file: `$CLOUD_NATIVE_APP_LABS_HOME/greeting-ribbon-rest/src/main/java/io/pivotal/greeting/GreetingController.java`.
 Notice the `RestTemplate`.
 It is not the usual `RestTemplate`, it is load balanced by Ribbon.
 The `@LoadBalanced` annotation is a qualifier to ensure we get the load balanced `RestTemplate` injected.
+This further simplifies application code.

 ```java
 @Controller